Skip to content

 3. Control Flow - New template syntax with standalone components

-Remember: Standalone components are now Angularโ€™s default and standard approach!
-All new projects use them automatically.
-If youโ€™re working with legacy NgModule projects, consider migrating to enjoy the benefits of simpler, more modular code! ๐ŸŒŸ
+Remember: Standalone components are Angularโ€™s default architecture since Angular 19!
+All new components are standalone automatically โ€” no flag needed.
+If youโ€™re working with legacy NgModule projects, consider migrating with ng generate @angular/core:standalone to enjoy simpler, more modular code! ๐ŸŒŸ